adam-blueoceanmts/Teensy41_AsyncTCP/README.md

 6. Fix issue with slow browsers or network
 7. Remove hard-code if possible
 8. Improve debug messages by adding functions to display `error/state messages` instead of `cryptic error/state number`
+9. Add astyle using `allman` style.
+Restyle the library

 ---
 ---